autowarefoundation/autoware/ros/src/computing/perception/localization/packages/kalman_filter_localizer/README.md

 Some other features include
  - time delay compensation : for sensor delay, predict current position from vehicle dynamics.
 The delay is usually calculated by comparing the header time stamp with the current time, but additional delay time can be set with the parameter.
- - mahalanobis measurement gate : for sensor outliers, outlier detection by Mahalanobis distance is carried out.
+ - mahalanobis gate : for sensor outlier detection, Mahalanobis distance is used.
+ - yaw angle compensation : yaw angle bias is estiamted, which is caused by sensor mounting error.

 # Input and Output